 Appearance

-earwigDark brown; about 1 inch long, with forceps-like pincers extending from backside.
+earwigEarwigs are dark brown, about 1 inch long, with forceps-like pincers extending from their backside.

 Habitat

-Earwigs live outdoors together in tree holes, under piles of lawn debris and mulch and under objects lying on the ground.
-They also live in exterior cracks of buildings, from which they may wander inside.
-While they look dangerous, they can't hurt humans.
+Earwigs live outdoors in tree holes, under piles of lawn debris and mulch, and beneath objects lying on the ground.
+They also inhabit exterior cracks in buildings, from which they may wander inside.
+While they may look dangerous, earwigs can’t harm humans.

 Diet

-Omnivorous; earwigs feed at night on leaves, flowers, fruit, mold and other insects.
+Earwigs are omnivores and feed at night on leaves, flowers, fruit, mold, and other insects.

 Control

 The key to controlling earwigs is to find and treat the places where they live.
-Treatment may involve removing debris, mulch and other objects from areas surrounding your home.
-Also a thorough investigation and treatment of cracks in your home's exterior can aid in control.
+This may involve removing debris, mulch, and other objects from areas surrounding your building.
+A thorough inspection and treatment of cracks in your building’s exterior can also aid in control.